d11wtq/oedipus/README.md

 There are both unit tests and integration tests in the specs/ directory.
-By default they will both run, but in order for the integration specs to work, you need a locally installed copy of Sphinx.
+By default they will both run, but in order for the integration specs to work, you need a locally installed copy of Sphinx [1].
 You then execute the specs as follows:

     SEARCHD=/path/to/bin/searchd bundle exec rake spec